Navi212/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints a number with two decimal places, followed by a new line.

 The number will be stored in the environment variable NUM.

+16.102-odd
+The eggs of the brood need to be an odd number.